Degree Program Overview

 The Master of Arts in Technical Communication provides students with advanced study of technical and professional writing.
 By learning theory and applying it actively to coursework, students in this program develop essential workplace skills:

-- Communicate technical information clearly and efficiently for audiences who have nontechnical backgrounds.
+- Communicating technical information clearly and efficiently for audiences who have nontechnical backgrounds.

-- Design documents that are both useful and appealing to users.
+- Designing documents that are both useful and appealing to users.

-- Produce documents for print, web, video, and multimodal distribution.
+- Producing documents for print, web, video, and multimodal distribution.

 This 36-hour program prepares students to enter a variety of fields, including medical writing, software design/documentation, procedural writing, web authoring, and more.